The Blade: Anatomy and Terminology

 Ebony (Gaboon / Ceylon)

 Jet black, very fine even texture. ~1,000–1,200 kg/m³.
-The platonic ideal of a black wood.
-Exceptional hardness and wear resistance.
-"Ebony" is frequently misapplied to dyed or charred woods — true ebony is cold, dense, and completely uniform black.
-Macassar Ebony (Diospyros celebica, striped alternating tan and black) is a distinct, related species from Sulawesi.
+The platonic ideal of a black wood, with exceptional hardness and wear resistance.
+"Ebony" is frequently misapplied to dyed or charred woods, but true ebony is cold, dense, and completely uniform black.
+Macassar Ebony (Diospyros celebica, striped in alternating tan and black) is a distinct, related species from Sulawesi.

 Desert Ironwood

-Highly variable colors: cream, tan, deep red-brown-purple with dramatic figuring and swirling grain — every piece unique. ~1,000–1,100 kg/m³.
-One of the densest North American hardwoods.
-Naturally oily with very good water resistance.
-Only harvested from naturally fallen desert wood; supply limited by harvest restrictions.
+Highly variable colors: cream, tan, and deep red-brown-purple with dramatic figuring and swirling grain, and every piece is unique. ~1,000–1,100 kg/m³, one of the densest North American hardwoods.
+Naturally oily, with very good water resistance.
+It is only harvested from naturally fallen desert wood, so supply is limited by harvest restrictions.

 Cocobolo